brylevkirill/notes/Knowledge Representation and Reasoning.md

   [overview](https://youtube.com/watch?v=-8QMqSWU76Q) by Vikash Mansinghka `video`

+  ["Engineering and Reverse-Engineering Intelligence Using Probabilistic Programs, Program Induction, and Deep Learning"](https://facebook.com/nipsfoundation/videos/1552446408179926/) by Josh Tenenbaum and Vikash Mansinghka `video`

   probabilistic programming:
   - languages for models & systems that simplify / automate aspects of inference
   - models and queries defined in terms of complex stochastic computations